ConnectProject/100DayStarterKit/ReadMe.md

 Instructions:
 Every page of the translated document is in a separate file with a corresponding issue of "needs translation review."
 Once you have edited the review, comment on the issue that you have edited that page.
-*If you would find reviewing the original English
+*If you would find reviewing the original English version helpful, they can be found in the English pages folder.*

 Prizes:
 Every person who edits one page will recieve a Connect project sticker!
 The next time you are in the CRI, come to office XX to pick it up!